 Public transportation in Portugal

 Despite its size, Portugal has a dense and accessible public transport network that spans the entire country, providing reliable connections to major cities and international destinations.
 Trains, trams, buses, taxis, and funiculars in the country are clean, efficient, and user-friendly.
-According to the International Union of Railways, over 144 million rail passengers in Portugal traveled 4.4 billion kilometers in 2019, with tram and bus passengers covering another eight billion kilometers.
+According to the International Union of Railways, over 86 million rail passengers in Portugal traveled 2.2 billion kilometers in 2020, with tram and bus passengers covering another eight billion kilometers.
 Public commuters in Lisbon spend an average of 45 minutes each day on public transit.
-One out of four transit users in Portugal have a daily commute of two hours or more.
+One out of four transit users in Portugal has a daily commute of two hours or more.

 Most public transportation companies in Portugal have websites and mobile apps with up-to-date information on timetables, routes, and ticketing.
 Omio is a handy travel website that pools results from train, bus, and flight tickets in Portugal.
 While better prices can often be found directly on the providers’ websites, Omio is well presented and helpful in comparing travel options.